-Public Housing & Section 8 Housing - ADVOCATE for increased federal funding from HUD for public housing and Section 8 programs.
-Funding for these programs will ensure the preservation of existing housing stock and improvement of federallyfunded programs that provide crucial affordable housing and rental subsidies to lowincome families.
+- Public Housing & Section 8 Housing ADVOCATE for increased federal funding from HUD for public housing and Section 8 programs.
+Funding for these programs will ensure the preservation of existing housing stock and improvement of federallyfunded programs that provide crucial affordable housing and rental subsidies to lowincome families. - Rental Assistance Demonstration program (RAD) SUPPORT HUD using the Rental Assistance Demonstration program (RAD) to be utilized by Public Housing Authorities (PHAs) that have Capital Fund Financial program debt.
+(CFFP)

-- Rental Assistance Demonstration program (RAD) SUPPORT HUD using the Rental Assistance Demonstration program (RAD) to be utilized by Public Housing Authorities (PHAs) that have Capital Fund Financial program debt.
-(CFFP) - Public Housing Authorities (PHAs) SUPPORT allowing HUD to permit Public Housing Authorities (PHAs) rated "standard" to qualify for Moving to Work (MTW) status with justification to HUD.
+- Public Housing Authorities (PHAs) SUPPORT allowing HUD to permit Public Housing Authorities (PHAs) rated "standard" to qualify for Moving to Work (MTW) status with justification to HUD.
 SUPPORT Public Housing Authorities (PHAs) to appeal their operating subsidy per unit month (PUM) if there is a wide variance between the existing per unit month (PUM) and Contract Rents under (RAD). - Prevent Refederalizing of Central Office Cost Center (COCC) Fees and Funds ADVOCATE against HUD from refederalizing of the Central Office Cost Center (COCC).
 HUD regulations permit COCC funds to be defederalized, permitting flexibility in use of these funds for affordable housing.
-Lacking County funds, PHCD is dependent on COCC funds to address shortfalls in many operational areas, and limits PHCD's ability to leverage funds with the private sector. - Community Development Block Grant (CDBG) SUPPORT for increased federal funding for the HUD CDBG program. - ➤ The CDBG entitlement program provides grants on a formula basis to general units of local governments and states to address a variety of community development needs in very-low to-moderate income areas. - ➤ The CDBG program's primary objective is to assist in the development of viable urban communities by supporting projects that: - benefit very-low to moderate-income persons - are integrated in a long range community strategy - leverage further private and public partnerships - enhance deteriorated residential and business districts
+Lacking County funds, PHCD is dependent on COCC funds to address shortfalls in many operational areas, and limits PHCD's ability to leverage funds with the private sector. - SUPPORT Congressional message to HUD not to implement changes to the Annual Contribution Contract with Public Housing Authorities (PHAs). - Community Development Block Grant (CDBG) SUPPORT for increased federal funding for the HUD CDBG program. - ➤ The CDBG entitlement program provides grants on a formula basis to general units of local governments and states to address a variety of community development needs in very-low to-moderate income areas. - ➤ The CDBG program's primary objective is to assist in the development of viable urban communities by supporting projects that: - benefit very-low to moderate-income persons - are integrated in a long range community strategy - leverage further private and public partnerships - enhance deteriorated residential and business districts